prathaM27092000/prathaM27092000/README.md

 ## 🧠 About Me

-I'm a dedicated and detail-oriented **backend developer** with a passion for building efficient, secure, and scalable web applications.
-With a strong command over **Python**, **MySQL**, and **Node.js**, I love creating systems that are both technically sound and user-centric.

-I recently completed a **6-month internship at Seven Mentor, Pune**, where I worked on backend logic, API integration, and database management.
-This hands-on experience sharpened my understanding of real-world software development, team collaboration, and agile workflows.
+I'm a passionate **full-stack developer** and **data analyst** with a strong foundation in **Python**, **data structures & algorithms (DSA)**, and web technologies.
+During my **6-month internship at Seven Mentor, Pune**, I focused on building backend systems, solving algorithmic problems.

+I have hands-on experience implementing core computer science concepts and algorithms in real-world projects.
+My problem-solving mindset and attention to detail drive me to write clean, efficient, and maintainable code.

+🎯 **Career Goal**: To grow as a backend engineer and data analyst, contributing to scalable systems and insightful data solutions.

 I'm particularly drawn to:
 - **Designing clean and modular backend architectures**